TheTexta/obsidian-main/Psychology/Unit 3 - Sensation Psychology/sensory interaction.md

 #perception-psychology
-Sensory Interaction::The principle that one sense may influence another.
+Sensory Interaction::The principle that one [[sensation|sense]] may influence another.
 <!--SR:!2024-02-05,3,250-->